 Can Guinea Pigs Eat Green Grapes?

 Guinea pigs can safely eat green grapes.
 However, green grapes are higher in sugar than red varieties.
 They also lack anthocyanins and other potent flavonoid antioxidants that give red and purple grapes their vibrant dark color.

-Red or purple grapes contain higher concentrations and a greater variety of healthy antioxidants.
+It is safe to feed guinea pigs red or purple grapes.
+These darker-colored grapes contain higher concentrations and a greater variety of healthy antioxidants.
 They also have slightly less sugar than green grapes, making them a healthier choice for guinea pigs.

 Can Guinea Pigs Eat Grapes With Seeds?